Start Up Loans business loans review

 Key features of an SUL loan

-Up to four partners in a business can choose to borrow between £500 and £25,000 over a repayment term of 1-5 years.
+Up to four partners in a business can choose to borrow between £500 and £25,000, meaning a maximum borrowing potential of £100,000 per business.
 Interest rates are currently fixed at 6%, meaning repayments will remain the same over the term of the loan.

 Am I eligible for Start Up Loan funding?